breigo/playground-58w4djk5/markdowns/linq-select.md

 # Projections with Select

-In many cases you want to transform data from one representation into another.
+With LINQ, you also can transform data from one representation into another.

-With the `Select()` function you can project each element of a sequence into a new form.
+The `Select()` method allows you to project each element of a sequence into a new form.
-The function takes transformation function as argument.
+The method takes a transformation function as argument.

 Here is a simple example.
 From a list of numbers, calculate the squeare number of each element.